 Adriene Lim is the dean of libraries and Phillip H. Knight Chair.
 Lim joined the university from Oakland University in Michigan where she served as chief administrative officer for the school's main Kresge Library and Medical Library.
 Previously, she was at Portland State university, holding positions that included interim university librarian, associate university librarian, and head of library technologies.
 Lim earned a bachelor of fine arts degree and a master’s degree in library and information science from Wayne State University in Detroit, Mich.
 She received a doctorate in library and information science from Simmons College in Boston, Mass.

-Christoph Lindner is Professor and Dean of the School of Architecture and Allied Arts and Honorary Research Professor in Cultural Analysis at the University of Amsterdam.
-Previously, he was Professor of Media and Culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding Director of the Netherlands Institute for Cultural Analysis (NICA).
-From 2010-2014, he was also Director of the Amsterdam School for Cultural Analysis (ASCA), a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
+Christoph Lindner is professor and dean of the College of Design and honorary research professor in Cultural Analysis at the University of Amsterdam.
+Previously, he was professor of media and culture at the University of Amsterdam, where he launched and directed the ASCA Cities Project and served as founding director of the Netherlands Institute for Cultural Analysis (NICA).
+From 2010-2014, he was also director of the Amsterdam School for Cultural Analysis (ASCA), a research institute and doctoral school focused on the interdisciplinary study of contemporary society, politics, and culture.
 In his research and teaching, he is particularly interested in the interrelations between cities, globalization, and issues of political ecology, sustainability, and creative practice, which he approaches from a comparative, transnational perspective.